 - sesame seeds cilantro, coconut cream and chilli flakes (if you like it spicy) to garnish

 - Preheat the oven to 425° F.

 - Toss the butternut squash with 3 tablespoons of the oil and 1/2 teaspoons salt.
 Spread on a parchment lined baking sheet and roast for 30 minutes until soft.

 - In a large saucepan over medium heat, heat the coconut oil.
 Add the onion and cook until translucent, about 8 minutes, stirring occasionally.

 - Add the celery, ginger, lemongrass (tough outer layers removed, cut into 2-3 inch lengths and “bruise”) and turmeric and stir to coat everything with the oil.
 Reduce the heat to medium-low and cook for 10 minutes.

 - Add the coconut milk, water, aminos and roasted squash,increase the heat to medium.
 Bring the soup to a simmer and cook for 10-15 minutes to mingle the flavours.

-- Remove from heat and allow to cool for 5 min.
-Then transfer to a high speed blender and blend until smooth, blending in batches if necessary.
+- Turn off the heat and allow to cool for 5 min.
+Remove the lemongrass and discard.
+Then transfer soup to a high-speed blender and blend until smooth.
+Blending in batches if necessary.
 Add the lime juice and blend again to combine.